graffiti-garden/graffiti-pod/README.md

 # Graffiti Pod

-This server allows users to.
+This is a generic HTTP storage service for JSON objects with the added capability that data can be published to channels and users can "discover" content posted to channels of their choosing.
+While very simple, many types of social applications can be built on top of this model.

-Authentication is managed via Solid WebID-OIDC and users must have a seperate webID to use this service.
+Authentication is via [Solid OIDC](https://solid.github.io/solid-oidc/) and so users must have a seperate Solid webID to publish data or view private data.

 ## Local Usage